Month: October 2016

 human, may have talents and abilities that wither or flower depending on

-which way their luck breaks.
+which way their luck breaks.“Cinderella was

 the finest kind of alpha female,” Rick McIntyre says.
 “Cooperative,